Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Step 2.
 Inflammation

-The irritation causes oxidative stress, and as a result, the surface of the eye sends distress signals to protect itself, triggering inflammation.
+The irritation from salty tears causes oxidative stress, and as a result, the surface of the eye sends distress signals to protect itself, triggering inflammation.

 The cornea, the clear window of your eye, depends on healthy surface cells and a stable tear film to stay smooth.